Johnny Weir

 At the 2006 U.S. Nationals, Weir was the first male skater to win three consecutive U.S. titles since Brian Boitano almost 20 years previously.
-He finished third at the 2007 U.S. Nationals and replaced his long-time coach Priscilla Hill with Galina Zmievskaya for the 2007–2008 season.
-At the 2008 U.S. Nationals, he tied for first place with Evan Lysacek, both with a combined score of 244.77 points, but Lysacek was named the U.S. champion because following ISU regulations, he won the free skate.
-Weir finished fifth place at the 2009 U.S. Nationals, the first time since 2003 that Weir did not qualify to compete at the Worlds championships.
+He finished third at the 2007 U.S. Nationals and replaced his long-time coach, Priscilla Hill, with Galina Zmievskaya for the 2007–2008 season.
+At the 2008 U.S. Nationals, he tied for first place with Evan Lysacek, both with a combined score of 244.77 points, but Lysacek was named the U.S. champion because, following ISU regulations, he won the free skate.
+Weir finished fifth place at the 2009 U.S. Nationals, the first time since 2003 that Weir did not qualify to compete at the World Championships.
 He was ready to quit figure skating before the 2009–2010 season, but ended up qualifying for the 2010 Winter Olympics by winning bronze at the 2010 U.S. Nationals.
 Weir retired from competitive figure skating in 2013.
 He joined NBC as a commentator beginning at the Sochi Olympics in 2014.
-He was teamed with sports commentator Terry Gannon and fellow figure skater Tara Lipinski; also in 2014, they became NBC's primary figure skating analysts, commentating for skating in two Olympics.
+He was teamed with sports commentator Terry Gannon and fellow figure skater Tara Lipinski; also in 2014, they became NBC's primary figure skating analysts, commentating for skating in four Olympics (Sochi, 2014; PyeongChang, 2018; Beijing, 2022; Milano Cortino, 2026).

 Weir had a classical skating style and was known for being "a very lyrical skater" and "an entertaining artisan".
 He often designed his own costumes or worked extensively with his designers and later was known for his fashion choices as a broadcaster.
 His costume choices and outspokenness caused conflicts with U.S. Figure Skating, the governing body of the sport in the U.S., throughout his skating career.
 Television commentators would bring up his sexual orientation during his performances, causing him to publicly address homophobic remarks by commentators during the 2010 Olympics.
-He came out in early 2011 and has been involved with LGBTQ activism.
+He came out in early 2011 and has been involved in LGBTQ activism.

 Early life

 Weir was born on July 2, 1984, in Coatesville, Pennsylvania, the eldest son of John Weir, a nuclear power plant engineer, and Patti Weir (née Moore), a nuclear power plant worker and home inspector.
 He is of Norwegian heritage, and has one brother, Brian "Boz" Weir, who is four years younger.
 Weir was raised in Quarryville, Pennsylvania, a rural town in Amish-dominated central Pennsylvania.

 Weir's father had competed in English saddle events.
-Weir was also an accomplished rider; by the age of nine, he had won several equestrian competitions and competed in the Devon Horse Show with his Shetland pony, Shadow.
+Weir is also an accomplished rider; who by the age nine had won several equestrian competitions and competed in the Devon Horse Show with his Shetland pony, Shadow.
 His family moved to New Britain, Connecticut, so he could train.
 He later said that horse riding had given him body awareness, preparing him for figure skating.

-Weir began skating at the age of 12.
+Weir began skating at twelve.
 Soon after, his family moved to Newark, Delaware, in early 1996, so he could be near his training rink and coach.
 Weir was an honor roll student at Newark High School, where he graduated in 2002, and studied linguistics at the University of Delaware before dropping out.